-24 Acting and Acting allowance 100% August 2022 25 Career and Succession Planning 100% October 2022 Use r Use name of local policies if different from above and at any other HR policies not listed T 4.2.1
+Use name of local policies if different from above and at any other HR policies not listed.

 COMMENT ON WORKFORCE POLICY DEVELOPMENT:

 Policies are developed with all stakeholders involved and proper consultation takes place so to ensure that all parties are in agreement before the policy can be approved by Council.